How to avoid credit card fees

 Finding a credit card with a low annual fee?

-Apply for HSBC Visa Classic Credit Card today to get VND 1,800,000 cashback!
+Apply for HSBC Visa LiveFree Credit Card today to enjoy free fees and daily privileges

 Cash withdrawals

 There's typically a fee for withdrawing cash from credit cards at ATM – known as a cash advance.
 This will often be a percentage of the amount withdrawn, with a stated minimum fee.
-The fee while drawing cash from HSBC credit cards is 4%, minimum VND 50,000.
+The fee while drawing cash from HSBC credit cards is 4%, or a minimum of VND50,000.

 Missed or late payments

 A missed or late payment fee is a fee for making a monthly repayment late.
-Each bank will have a different defined minimum fee, it's 4% of minimum amount due and VND 80,000 is the minimum charge in HSBC.
+Each bank will have a different defined minimum fee.
+For HSBC, this is 4% of the minimum amount due and VND80,000 is the minimum charge.
 A financial charge will be incurred if you pay less than the agreed minimum repayment.

 Going over your credit limit